pcmart03/neighborhood-map/README.md

 A live version of the project is available [here](http://pcmart03.github.io/neighborhood-map/).

+## note
+The calls to the yelp API no longer work.
+I'm probably not going to come back to fix them.

 ## Using the Site

 * Clicking on marker will center the map on the marker and open an info window containing the phone number, address and yelp rating.